Arrow McLaren: Indy Lights

 Schmidt's Indy Pro Series – later Indy Lights – program has been one of the most successful in the series' recent history, winning the 2004 championship with Thiago Medeiros, the 2006 title with Jay Howard, and the 2007 title with Alex Lloyd.
 After two less successful seasons, it captured its third championship in 2010 with Jean-Karl Vernay.
 Once again on top, the team took home a 2012 Lights championship title with Tristan Vautier.
 For 2013 the team's Indy Lights drivers were Jack Hawksworth, Gabby Chaves, and Sage Karam.
 Karam won the championship in 2013, becoming the eighth rookie to become series champion.

 Schmidt fielded four drivers in 2014.
 Jack Harvey was runner-up with four wins and ten podiums in fourteen races.
 Luiz Razia ended fifth with one win and five podiums.
 Juan Pablo García finished sixth and Juan Piedrahita was seventh, both with no podiums.
 In 2015, Harvey was runner-up again with two wins and eight podiums in sixteen races.
 RC Enerson finished fourth with one win and five podiums.
 Scott Anderson and Ethan Ringel ended ninth and eleventh respectively with one podium each.

-For 2016, Schmidt would field cars for Santiago Urrutia and Andre Negrao.
+For 2016, Schmidt would field cars for Santiago Urrutia and André Negrão.
 While Urrutia would win the most races of any driver, he would lose the Lights title to Ed Jones of Carlin.
 In late 2016, Schmidt announced that he would end his Indy Lights program, wanting to divert resources to the team's IndyCar program.

 In April 2017, Schmidt Peterson announced a driver development program partnership with the Indy Lights team Belardi Auto Racing.
 As part of the deal, Schmidt Peterson sponsor Arrow Electronics will also sponsor Belardi driver Santiago Urrutia.